AgX

 - Use the auto tune levels picker to set the desired exposure range.

-- If desired, set the pivot on the subject using the picker next to pivot relative exposure; this ensures contrast is maximized around the selected area.
+- Set the pivot on the subject using the picker next to pivot relative exposure (optional) – this ensures that contrast is maximized around the selected area.

-- You may then move the pivot target output slider to adjust the brightness of the pivot point.
+- Move the pivot target output slider to adjust the brightness of the pivot point (optional).

 - Set the contrast.